otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 What is the purpose of the `model` block?
 Used to define a database table.

-What is the purpose of the `@id` attribute?
+What is the purpose of the `@id` directive?
 Used to specify the primary key.

 To migrate the database, run the following command.